FAIR AI Models in High Energy Physics: Methods

 \subsubsection{Interaction network model}

-The IN model was first proposed~\cite{Battaglia:2016jem} in order to explore evolution of physical dynamics and later adapted for a jet classification task: identifying \Hbb jets from QCD jets at the LHC~\cite{Moreno:2019neq}.
-The dataset for training, validation, and testing is derived from the CMS open simulated with 2016 conditions, available from the CERN Open Data Portal~\cite{ref:dataset}.
-It consists of jets, decomposed into constituent charged particle tracks, and secondary vertices (SVs), labeled as either \Hbb signal or QCD background.
+The IN model was first proposed~\cite{Battaglia:2016jem} in order to explore the evolution of physical dynamics and was later adapted for the task of jet classification; in this case differentiating \Hbb jets from QCD jets~\cite{Moreno:2019neq}.
+The dataset for training, validation, and testing is derived from the CMS open simulated dataset with 2016 conditions that is available from the CERN Open Data Portal~\cite{ref:dataset}.
+It consists of jets, decomposed into constituent charged particle tracks, and SVs, labeled as either \Hbb signal or QCD background.
 More information on the dataset can be found in Chen et al.~\cite{Chen:2021euv}.
 Figure~\ref{fig:IN-arch} shows the IN model architecture and Table~\ref{tab:IN-hyperparameters} provides the values of the model hyperparameters as well as input data dimensions for the baseline model.
+For a detailed description of the model and chosen hyperparameters, see Moreno et al.~\cite{Moreno:2019neq}

-This network was trained on graph data structures based on $N_p=30$ particle tracks, each with $P=60$ features, and $N_v=5$ SVs, each with $S=14$ features, associated with the jet.
+As discussed in Moreno et al.~\cite{Moreno:2019neq}, graphs are natural data structures to describe jets because they are permutation invariant (i.e., there is no preferred order to the constituents of the jet), they can accommodate variable-sized objects (i.e., jets may be composed of a few or many constituents), and they can describe entities as nodes (i.e., constituents) and their relations as edges.
+This network was trained on graph data structures based on up to $N_p=30$ particle tracks, each with $P=60$ features, and up to $N_v=5$ SVs, each with $S=14$ features, associated with the jet.
 The physical description of each feature is given in Appendix C of Moreno et al.~\cite{Moreno:2019neq}.

 Two input graphs are used: a fully-connected directed graph with $N_{pp} = N_p(N_p - 1)$ edges between the particle tracks and a separate graph with $N_{vp} = N_vN_p$ connections between the particle tracks and the SVs.
 The node level feature space of the fully connected track graph is transformed to edge level features via two interaction matrices, identified as $R_{R[N_p \times N_{pp}]}$ and $R_{S[N_p \times N_{pp}]}$, where the former accounts for how each node receives information from other nodes and the latter encodes the information about each node sending information to other nodes.
 The track-vertex graph is transformed by similarly defined interaction matrices: $R_{K[N_p \times N_{vp}]}$ and $R_{V[N_v \times N_{vp}]}$.
 The feature spaces of these graphs are transformed via nonlinear functions, respectively called $f_R^{pp}$ and $f_R^{vp}$, to obtain two $D_E$ dimensional internal state representations of these graphs.
 These nonlinear functions are approximated by fully connected multilayer perceptrons (MLPs).